Procedure Library

 Applicability

-Principal Investigators (PIs) who are new to the University and/or have never submitted a proposal for a sponsored project (fellowship, grant, or contract).
-For additional details, review the relevant procedure or web page, or contact OSP.
+This checklist applies to Principal Investigators (PIs) who are new to the University and/or have not previously submitted a sponsored project proposal (e.g., fellowship, grant, or contract).

 Instructions

-may not show in eProposal if they do not have a University Network ID (uNID) or if
+- Do not have a University Network ID (uNID), or i

-the department will need to establish an active unpaid job code.
-When that is in effect,
+- The department must establish an active unpaid job code.

 - For information about including a subrecipient in a proposal, see Include Subrecipients in a Proposal Budget procedure.

-- To transfer a grant from the investigator's former institution, see Institutional Transfers - Incoming and the grant transfer procedure.
+- To transfer an award from a previous institution, see Institutional Transfers - Incoming and the grant transfer procedure.

-- Sign up for the Research News list to receive news and notifications from the VPR office.
+- Subscribe to the Research News list to receive notifications and updates from the Vice President for Research (VPR) office.

 Related Policies and Procedures